EA Sports WRC: Development and release

 The game was revealed on 5 September 2023.
 It was initially built as a sequel to Dirt Rally 2.0.
 Codemasters, the developer of the F1 series, started development of a WRC video game after they regained the licence in 2020.
 The last game by Codemasters with WRC licence was Colin McRae Rally 3 released in 2002, featuring the 2002 season.
 EA Sports published the game after Codemasters was acquired by Electronic Arts in 2021.
 The game is powered by Unreal Engine 4, replacing Ego, which Codemasters had been using for its Dirt series since 2009's Colin McRae: Dirt 2.

 The game was available for Windows, PlayStation 5 and Xbox Series X/S on 3 November 2023.
 It featured three covers, featuring the Ford Puma Rally1 on PC, Hyundai i20 N Rally1 on Xbox and Toyota GR Yaris Rally1 on PS5.
+Jon Armstrong, a professional rally driver, worked on the game throughout its development as a game designer.

 A major expansion entitled EA Sports WRC 24, also known as EA WRC 24 or simply WRC 24, was launched as downloadable content on 8 October 2024.
 The expansion featured the official 2024 season cars and two additional locations, Rally Latvia and Rally Poland.

 In May 2025, it was announced that Codemasters had stopped development on future WRC titles, leaving EA Sports WRC as the only title made under the license.